 - Consider adding yourself to Goodreads where you can list your book, run competitions and also have an author page.

 By this stage your manuscript should be polished, your proof readers given you feedback, your final cover chosen and all your financial admin set-up.
 It’s now time to typeset both the print and electronic versions of your book to industry standards.

-- Your go to site book blurb needs to be written, this is often the hardest part of the entire writing process and many authors choose to ask their editors or proof-readers to write the broad description which you can edit afterwards.
+- Your book blurb needs to be written, this is often the hardest part of the entire writing process and many authors choose to ask their editors or proof-readers to write the broad description which you can edit afterwards.
 A good book summary needs to follow a few rules, have a read here before you start.